When it comes to research chemicals, nothing rings bells like Etizolam.

 Etizolam works similarly to these drugs by acting on the same set of receptors and producing the same kinds of psychoactive effects.

-In terms of efficacy and dosage, it falls somewhere between Clonazepam and Alprazolam.
+In terms of onset, effects, and dosage, it falls somewhere between Clonazepam and Alprazolam.

 In the US, however, it remains unscheduled at the federal level.